LukeDSchenk/resume/README.md

 # Resume

-A really simple way to stop browsing sessions and pick them up later.
+A really simple way to manage browsing sessions via text files.

 ## How to load in Firefox (Temporary Add-on)